alan-turing-institute/hpc-landscape/DAWN/examples/multi_node_accelerate/README.md

 The example uses PyTorch accelerate to simplify training and distribution.

-Although configure for two nodes and eight GPUs, the code is simple and clear, so it should be self explanatory how you could increase the number of nodes and GPUs.
+Although configured for two nodes and eight GPUs, the code is simple and clear, so it should be self explanatory how you could increase the number of nodes and GPUs.

 The training loop can be seen in the `example.py` file, which is where the actual work happens.
 Let’s unravel the various execution blocks.